rizkyputri13/rizkyputri13/README.md

 ### Hi there 👋
 * 👂 My name is Rizky Putri
 * 👩 Pronouns : She/Her
-* 🌱 I’m currently learning Front-end
+* 🌱 I’m currently learning Front-end and Back-end
 * 📫 How to reach me :
  IG = @rzkputri__